-On your application, you will select whether you want your application to be reviewed with a test score or without a test score.
+application to be reviewed with a test score or without a test score.
 The test optional policy applies to both domestic and international freshman students.

-\Please note, freshman-transfer and GED/Homeschool students are not eligible to be test optional.
+Please note, freshman-transfer and GED/Homeschool students are not eligible to be test optional.
 These applicants must submit an SAT and/or ACT test score in addition to the official transcript.